Dan-PNW/Toxic-Chemical-Explorer/README.md

 - **WHO acute pesticide intoxication** — key pesticides
 - **EWG dietary pesticide exposure study** — malathion, chlormequat, dietary fungicides

-## How to use

-### Option 1: GitHub Pages (recommended)

-This repository is configured for GitHub Pages.
-Once enabled:

-1. Go to your repository **Settings** → **Pages**
-2. Under "Source," select **Deploy from a branch**
-3. Select the **main** branch and **/ (root)** folder
-4. Click **Save**
-5. Your site will be live at `https://[your-username].github.io/toxic-chemical-explorer/`

-### Option 2: Open locally

-Just open `index.html` in any modern browser.
-No server needed — it's a single self-contained file.

-### Option 3: Any web host

-Upload `index.html` to any static hosting service (Netlify, Vercel, Cloudflare Pages, or any web server).

-## Making updates

-The entire tool lives in a single `index.html` file.
-The chemical database is embedded in the JavaScript as a `CURATED_DB` object.

-**To add a new chemical:** Find the `CURATED_DB` object in the code and add a new entry following the existing pattern.
-Each entry includes fields for name, aliases, CAS number, chemical class, description, toxicity panels, GreenScreen benchmark, related chemicals, products, manufacturer data, legislation, and external links.

-**To update existing data:** Search for the chemical's key (e.g., `"vinyl chloride"`) in the code and edit the relevant fields.

-**Working with Claude:** This tool was built collaboratively with Claude.
-You can continue making updates by sharing the file in a Claude conversation or project and requesting changes.
-Claude can add new chemicals, update manufacturer data, fix links, and modify the design.

 ## Data sources

 - [Toxic-Free Future](https://toxicfreefuture.org/) — toxic chemicals information